webplatform/docs-wpd/Projects/DOM_API_docs/index.md

 ====Events====

 Events logically belong under their event types (i.e. dom/PointerEvent/pointerdown or dom/Event/error).
-The events in [[dom/PointerEvent]] are organized thus, and ideally we would want to describe all events this way - under their event types in the URLs.
+The events in [[dom/PointerEvent]] are organized thus, and we want to describe all events this way - under their event types in the URLs.
 This can be accomplished with a script because the event interface is captured in the Event template, with the Interface= field, like this:

 <nowiki>
 {{Event